Confronting 'the unknown': Amherst officials optimistic about reopening school in challenging climate

 “I totally failed as their teacher,” McPhatter said.
 “There is no substitute for in-person instruction ... we have amazing teachers in this county and our children need as much access to them as possible.”

-McPhatter thanked the board for not giving up in working to send students back to school and attempting to resume normalcy with many safety protocols in place.
+McPhatter thanked the board for not giving up on working to send students back to school and attempting to resume normalcy with many safety protocols in place.

 “...
 Let’s trust the plan.
 We will never know how it will work if we don’t try,” she said.
 “Our world already has cultivated this culture of fear.
 Let’s not add to that.
 I trust the plan.
 Let’s stick to the plan and show the rest of Virginia how it’s done, once again.”